eunomia-bpf/bpftime/README.md

 Example using libbpf:

 - `tracing userspace functions with uprobe`: Attach uprobe, uretprobe or all syscall tracepoints(currently x86 only) eBPF programs to a process or a group of processes:
-  - [`malloc`](example/malloc): count the malloc calls in libc by pid. demonstrate how to use the userspace `uprobe` with basic `hashmap`.
+  - [`malloc`](https://github.com/eunomia-bpf/bpftime/tree/master/example/malloc): count the malloc calls in libc by pid. demonstrate how to use the userspace `uprobe` with basic `hashmap`.
-  - [`bashreadline`](example/libbpf-tools/bashreadline): Print entered bash commands from running shells,
+  - [`bashreadline`](https://github.com/eunomia-bpf/bpftime/tree/master/example/libbpf-tools/bashreadline): Print entered bash commands from running shells,
+  - [`sslsniff`](https://github.com/eunomia-bpf/bpftime/tree/master/example/sslsniff): Trace and print all SSL/TLS connections and raw traffic data.
 - `tracing all syscalls with tracepoints`
-  - [`opensnoop`](example/opensnoop): trace file open or close syscalls in a process. demonstrate how to use the userspace `syscall tracepoint` with `ring buffer` output.
+  - [`opensnoop`](https://github.com/eunomia-bpf/bpftime/tree/master/example/opensnoop): trace file open or close syscalls in a process. demonstrate how to use the userspace `syscall tracepoint` with `ring buffer` output.

-More bcc/libbpf-tools examples can be found in [example/libbpf-tools](example/libbpf-tools).
+More bcc/libbpf-tools examples can be found in [example/libbpf-tools](https://github.com/eunomia-bpf/bpftime/tree/master/example/libbpf-tools).

 You can also run bpftime with `bpftrace`, we've test it on [this commit](https://github.com/iovisor/bpftrace/commit/75aca47dd8e1d642ff31c9d3ce330e0c616e5b96).
-More details about how to run bpftrace in usespace, can be found in [example/bpftrace](example/bpftrace).
+More details about how to run bpftrace in usespace, can be found in [https://github.com/eunomia-bpf/bpftime/tree/master/example/bpftrace](example/bpftrace).

 > ⚠️ **Note**: `bpftime` is actively under development, and it's not yet recommended for production use.
 See our [roadmap](#roadmap) for details.
 We'd love to hear your feedback and suggestions!
 Please feel free to open an issue or [Contact us](#contact).